Skip to content

 Your ideal skin is just underneath that purge phase

 If you want to treat light acne, go for Adapalene.
-It’s also easy to find over the counter & is less irritating than Tretinoin.
+It’s also easy to find over the counter and is less irritating than Tretinoin.

-If you have moderate to severe acne & are probably dealing with fine lines, wrinkles, pigmentation, or photodamage, go for Tretinoin.
-It has to be prescribed & must be used carefully but if you stick, the results are worth it.
+If you have moderate to severe acne and are probably dealing with fine lines, wrinkles, pigmentation, or sun damage, go for Tretinoin.
+It must be prescribed and used carefully and if you stick to the purge phase, the results are totally worth it.

 Adapalene vs Tretinoin